dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/validation.md

   * Requires that the first character be an uppercase letter.
   * Allows special characters and numbers in subsequent spaces.
 "PG-13" is valid for a rating, but fails for a `Genre`.

-* The `Range` attribute constrains a value to within a specified range.
+* The `[Range]` attribute constrains a value to within a specified range.
-* The `StringLength` attribute can set a maximum length of a string property, and optionally its minimum length.
+* The `[StringLength]` attribute can set a maximum length of a string property, and optionally its minimum length.
-* Value types (such as `decimal`, `int`, `float`, `DateTime`) are inherently required and don't need the `[Required]` attribute.
+* Value types, such as `decimal`, `int`, `float`, `DateTime`, are inherently required and don't need the `[Required]` attribute.

 The preceding validation rules are used for demonstration, they are not optimal for a production system.
 For example, the preceding prevents entering a movie with only two chars and doesn't allow special characters in `Genre`.

-Having validation rules automatically enforced by ASP.NET Core:
+Having validation rules automatically enforced by ASP.NET Core helps:

 * Helps make the app more robust.
-* Ensures that you can't forget to validate something and inadvertently let bad data into the database.
+* Reduce chances of saving invalid data to the database.

 ### Validation Error UI in Razor Pages